fourier-space/Computing-2-Notes/array_methods/README.md

 all other inputs to `"Sunday"`, then a function that combines the names and day columns to output the invitation.

+The second common spreadsheet operation is filtering.
+We decide to show some data rows and hide others.

 <iframe src="https://docs.google.com/spreadsheets/d/1CaZOeqaKZMNbPlJIxAt4ONyIexTfSWAXP-7sNVnuGcE/" width="100%" height="500px"></iframe>

+In this example, we have a dataset of students and which elective module they are enrolled on.
+For our purposes, we only want to view students who are enrolled on Design Psychology.
+To do this, we make use of a *predicate function*
+– a function that returns `true` or `false` – and we can filter to show only rows where the filter returns `true`.
+In this case the predicate is `= B="Design Psychology"`.
+In the example, there are two sheets,
+"Filter" and "Filter – Only Design Psychology" which shows the the dataset before and after the filter.

+The last example we'll look at in spreadsheet terms is when we want to aggregate a dataset to a single value.
+This operation is called *reduce* because we are taking a list of values and reducing it to a single value.

+The simplest example of this is taking a sum of a list of numbers, our input is a whole list, and our output is a single number that is the sum.
+There are a lot of these reducing functions built into spreadsheet software, such as `SUM`, `AVERAGE`, `CONCATENATE`, `STDEV`, etc.

+<iframe src="https://docs.google.com/spreadsheets/d/1OLmw-YPvd0VbtKnbUfZ2UCdOsAh5ceMUSf8LEW0vdIo" width="100%" height="500px"></iframe>

+We show some aggregating functions in the spreadsheet above.

+Some of these functions can be constructed by repeatedly applying an operation over two inputs.
+For example, with `SUM` which works on a list, we have the plus operator, `+`, which works on a pair of numbers.
+The output of `SUM` is come to by successively adding together each element.
+`SUM(1, 2, 3, 4) = ((1 + 2) + 3) + 4`.
+We've put the brackets here to emphasise the order that the addition is being done.
+We're creating a running total as we go,

+<iframe src="https://docs.google.com/spreadsheets/d/1fzUuZC-iDX7-6K5-RZ_toCmLGD5IG30AT_pTdprqUJg" width="100%" height="500px"></iframe>

 ## Map